Directing a Reading of Your Play

 - Arrange chairs (or stools) at the center of the stage to represent the onstage presence of the characters.

 - Arrange chairs on each side of the area, perpendicular to the central chairs to indicate an off-stage area.
-Alternatively, the off-stage chairs may be placed behind (or “upstage”) of the stools where the actors will go when there are on stage.
+Alternatively, the off-stage chairs may be placed behind (or “upstage”) of thestools where the actors will go when there are on stage.
 Or they may simply stand when they “enter.”

 - Stage all the entrances and exits of the characters from the “off-stage” chairs to the “on-stage” stools at the front center.
 This will prevent the necessity of reading such stage directions as “She enters” or “He exits.”
+The stages at the conference are small.
+Therefore, if you have a large cast – do not try to do this.
+I’ll show exactly how to handle large casts.

 - Make sure the center chairs (or stools) are arranged with a slight arc, so that the actors can see each other and play together.